FAQs

 Speed enforcement is led by the Metropolitan Police, and we are working closely with them to support safer speeds on Enfield’s streets.

-Regardless of enforcement, eveidence has shown that average speed reduces after the implementation of a 20mph speed limits.
+Regardless of enforcement, evidence has shown that average speed reduces after the implementation of a 20mph speed limits.
 The average speed reduction is 1.3mph across all vehicles*.
 Even a small reduction in average speed reduces casualties significantly.
 Every 1mph speed reduction in an urban area there is a 6% reduction in collisions. **

 Enfield Council, TfL and the Metropolitan Police are also collaborating on awareness programmes that encourage drivers to slow down: